aldoprogra/ResearchRobotics1/second_assignment/README.md

 ## How to run the program

-After have downloaded the package, divide the terminal in two part and enter:
+After have downloaded the package, divide the terminal in three part and enter:

 ```bash
 rosrun stage_ros stageros $(rospack find second_assignment)/world/my_world.world